Battle of Majar al-Kabir: The Six RMP

 On the morning of 24 June, the six RMP of 156 Provost Company, were in Majar al-Kabir as part of the training programme for the local Iraqi police.
 The NCO in charge of the RMP section was Sergeant Simon Hamilton-Jewell, who had informed his Royal Military Police chain of command that he was leaving and where he and his section would be going.
-Despite a Standing Order that everyone be issued with a satellite phone for communication, Hamilton-Jewell was informed that none were available.
+Despite a Standing Order that everyone be issued with a satellite phone for communication, Hamilton-Jewell was informed that none was available.
 The RMP had gone to Majar al-Kabir to ask why the local police force had not intervened in a stoning two days earlier.
 The RMP left Camp Abu Naji at 9:10 am local time and arrived in Majar al-Kabir twenty to thirty minutes later between 9:30 and 9:40 am.
 They were due to move on to other locations at Qalat Salih and Al Uzayr (at 14:00 to meet a senior British officer) before returning to their base around 17:00.
 When they arrived at the police station, their Iraqi interpreter was waiting for them and all seemed calm.